angela-tithi/PCA-and-EM/README.md

 python main.py
 ```

 It may take time to converge the EM algorithm, so please hold your patience.
-After it converges, you can see a window which shows the animation of the clustering flow.
+After it converges, you will see a window which shows the animation of the clustering flow.
 I have attached the animation file that I have got from previous execution.
 It is in **Previous Execution** folder.

 This project was actually an assignment I had to submit in the final year at BUET, I have remade the project, you can find the details about this assignment in the **ML2.pdf** file included.
 I have followed the steps and the formulas mentioned in this assignment specification.
 Please let me know if you have questions.